Rationalizability of field extensions with a view towards Feynman integrals: Rationalizability of field extensions

-\begin{remark} Note that $L \cong K[z]/(p)$ for some irreducible $p \in K[z]$, a so-called primitive element of the extension.
-So the above proposition reduces the question about the rationalizability of a family of field extensions to the rationalizability of a single field extension which, in turn, is equivalent to the unirationality of the variety $V(p)$.
-This will prove very useful in the study of rationalizability of families of square (or higher order) roots and represents a more solid approach to the problem than the one given in~\cite[Remark 52]{BF21}.
+\begin{remark} \autoref{c:FamilySquareRoots} will prove very useful in the study of rationalizability of families of square roots and represents a more solid approach to the problem than the one given in~\cite[Remark 52]{BF21}.
+We remark that usually the polynomial $p$ can be explicitly computed, even by hand.

 On the other hand, this result is not very handy when it comes to \emph{disprove} rationalizability of sets of square roots; for this goal~\cite[Proposition 47]{BF21} stays a more practical tool. \end{remark}